You have sung that old spiritual haven't you? I have. The problem is that too often I don't finish the tune. I just stop after that first line.

 God's straightforward response to Elijah teaches me four things:

 - Life is difficult.
 Trouble is going to come.
 This is a recurring message in the Bible.
 Jesus said, "In this world you will have trouble" (John 16:33).
-Difficulties will look different for all of us, but we will all face them -- probably even today.
+Difficulties will look different for everyone, but I will face them -- probably even today.

 - I'm not the only one.
 When times are tough it is easy to think, "I'm the only one going through this!"
-But that is not true.
-God reminded Elijah that there were 7,000 people in Israel that were standing up for the Lord, so Elijah could call off the Pity Party.
-He was not the only experiencing tough times.
-I am not either.
+This is not true.
+God reminded Elijah that there were 7,000 people in Israel that were standing up for the Lord.
+"Elijah, call off the Pity Party.
+You are not the only one experiencing tough times."
+Neither am I!

 - God does care.
 The Lord met Elijah where he was.
 He fed him, spoke to him, and let him get some rest.
 God is the same yesterday, today, and forever.
 That means He cares for me too.